speck0413/notes/PF2E/Strength of Thousands/Leafy/Diary.md

 We made our way to the north, we encountered a [[Gray Ooze]] that for now we're just avoiding, and also nearby some [[Brown Mold]] that reacts to heat.
 Rogar was able to fully remove it, but it did hurt a little...

 A little beyond the brown mold we ran into some more creatures, and they sound mean...
 Oh another [[Giant Mining Bees]], ahead this is going to be rough.
-Also appear to be more of the [[Gnagrif]] guys, not sure what they are...
+Also appear to be more of the [[Gnagrif]] grimlin guys, not sure what they are...
 They hurt so bad last time...

+We're making our way to the [[Stone Ghost]] "office".
+Three masks and three cloaks are affixed to the south wall of this claustrophobic cave, as though in mockery of people, with arms extended to the sides.
+All look colorful, but dirty and bloodstained.
+One of the masks depicts a stern antelope, another a kindly hare, and the last a smiling warthog.

+The masks look like masks from the magambia, they're [[Stone Ghost]] trophy's of other magambian's that have been here...
+This seems pretty ominous.
+One mask has magical properties.
+One of the masks has the ability to double healing when rolled, the other two Hanah put them in her backpack.

+We found [[Stone Ghost]]s' room, just as I was feeling safe the ghost appeared.
+A voice rings out from the walls and it says "Attack these interloper's," he comes out of the wall and walked directly at [[Rogar]] just like a ghost.
+<br><br>

+# 20220706

+## Entry

+---